wonkenstein/ft-data/README.md

 The output file should be able to be read by MS Excel or any spreadsheet program.

 ## Excel Workbook ##
-Again visit the ft.com website and getthe pdf.
+Again visit the ft.com website and get the pdf.

 Next you need to cut and paste the data into the MS Excel Workbook on Sheet 1, starting at A2.